-Some values act as side constraints, limiting how we pursue inquiry quite independent of our aims and purposes (Brown 2017, 72-73).
-As these sort of value judgments operate no matter what purposes the scientists pursue or what questions they seek to answer, they seem to escape the analysis in question.
-One can sweep all of this under the rug (that is, into the questions or purposes) only by doing violence to actual scientific practice via a problematic form of rational reconstruction.
+What's more, not all legitimate influences of values concern the purposes that guide the asking of questions or the proposal of hypotheses or models.
+Some values act as side constraints, limiting how we pursue inquiry quite independent of our aims and purposes [Brown, 2017, pp. 72-73].
+As these sort of value judgments operate no matter what purposes the scientists pursue or what questions they seek to ask, they seem to escape the analysis in question.
+One can sweep all of this under the rug (that is, into the questions or purposes) only by doing violence to actual scientific practice via a problematic form of rational reconstruction (violating C).